anonc0v/QuantumCache/content/CIRO/Prosthodontics II/Adhesion.md

 - color
 	- between white, yellow and brown to large areas of surface breakup
 	- Brown: greater susceptibility to fractures
-	- if it is fractures it could be difficult to distinguish between enamel hypoplasia (edges of helath enamel lesion are rounded)
+	- If it is fractures it could be difficult to distinguish between enamel hypoplasia (edges of health enamel lesion are rounded)
-	- Dentin defect of systemic origin: 6 years molar;incisors (HIM); reduction 5-40% mineral
+	- Dentin defect of systemic origin: 6 years molar; incisors (HIM); reduction 5-40% mineral

 Mexico: 35.4% prevalence of HM